Taking care of your first ant colony!

 Note: For a small ant colony, it's best to feed everything in small doses and remove excess food later.
 With liquids, even a tiny drop is enough for a small colony; any more and there's a risk of ants drowning.
 It's better to feed more often than too much at once!

-Heating an ant colony
+Heating ant colony

 Ant colony in hibernation